 I recently read an article that said since January 1st of this year (2019), there have been only 9 days of “clean air.”
-The city has an app which allows you to track the air quality.
+The city has an app that allows you to track air quality.
 It’s called Aire (Android or Apple).

 It’s run by the Mexico City government and is updated every few minutes with the air quality.
 Green is safe, yellow is slightly polluted, orange is dangerous for sensitive groups, and red is stay home.